KlausBenislavskis/FoodTinder/README.md

 Requirements:
 As a user, I want to be able to browse through different recipes by swiping in different directions, so I can choose a recipe that I like.
 (Done)

-As a user, I want to see all my favorite recipes from before, such that I don't need to go through all of them again.
+As a user, I want to see all my favorite recipes from before, such that I don't need to search for them again.
 (Done)

-As a user, I want to be able to create an account and log into it, such that I can access my specific account details such as profile, favorite recipe list and friends list.
+As a user, I want to be able to create an account by logging in with google account, such that I can access my specific account details such as profile, favorite recipe list and friends list.
 (Done)

 As a user I want to be able to add my friends into my friends list such that I can exchange recipes with them.
 (Done)